ahmed007boss/GeneralsModdingeXtended/Docs/INI/Weapon/Weapon.md

 #### `DeathType` Values *(v1.04)*
 **Source:** [Damage.h](../GeneralsMD/Code/GameEngine/Include/GameLogic/Damage.h) - `DeathType` enum definition

 - **`NORMAL`** *(v1.04)* - Standard death animation.
-The default death type used for most weapons.
-Units killed with this death type use their standard death animation and visual effects.
-This is the most common death type and is used when no specific death animation is required.
-Used by default for most weapons and scripted damage.
+The default death type used for most weapons when no specific death type is required.
+Units killed with this death type use their standard death animation and visual effects as defined in the unit's object definition.
+This is the most common death type and provides a generic death animation that works for most situations.
+The death animation typically shows the unit collapsing or falling over in a standard manner.
+Used by default for most weapons (especially bullet-based weapons), scripted damage, and when no special death effect is needed.
+This death type does not trigger any special visual or audio effects beyond the unit's standard death animation.
 - **`EXPLODED`** *(v1.04)* - Explosion death.
-Used when units are killed by explosive weapons.
-This death type typically triggers explosion visual effects and animations.
+Used when units are killed by explosive weapons such as grenades, rockets, artillery shells, or other explosive ordnance.
+This death type triggers explosion visual effects (typically fire and smoke), explosion animations, and explosion audio effects.
+The death animation shows the unit being destroyed in an explosion, with debris and fire effects.
 Commonly used with explosive damage types like [`DAMAGE_EXPLOSION`](Enum/DamageType.md) (see [DamageType documentation](Enum/DamageType.md)) to create appropriate death visuals that match the weapon type.
+This death type is ideal for weapons that cause explosive damage, as it provides visual and audio feedback that matches the destructive nature of the weapon.
+The explosion effects are typically more dramatic than standard death animations, providing clear visual feedback that the unit was destroyed by an explosion.
 - **`BURNED`** *(v1.04)* - Fire death.
 Used when units are killed by fire-based weapons.
 This death type triggers fire-related death animations and visual effects.
 Special handling: when a weapon with [`DEATH_BURNED`](#deathtype-values) targets shrubbery ([`SHRUBBERY`](../Object/Enums/KindOf.md) (see [KindOf documentation](../Object/Enums/KindOf.md))), it always returns a valid damage estimate (1.0) regardless of other factors, allowing flame weapons to target and destroy vegetation.
 Commonly used with [`DAMAGE_FLAME`](Enum/DamageType.md) (see [DamageType documentation](Enum/DamageType.md)) damage type.
 - **`LASERED`** *(v1.04)* - Laser death.
 Used when units are killed by laser weapons.
 This death type triggers laser-specific death animations and visual effects.
 Used with precision energy weapons to create appropriate death visuals.
 Commonly paired with [`DAMAGE_LASER`](Enum/DamageType.md) (see [DamageType documentation](Enum/DamageType.md)) damage type.
 - **`SUICIDED`** *(v1.04)* - Suicide death.
-Used when units kill themselves, typically through self-destruct mechanisms or suicide attacks.
-This death type is used for scripted suicides and self-destruct behaviors.
-The death animation and effects reflect a self-inflicted death rather than being killed by an external source.
+Used when units kill themselves, typically through self-destruct mechanisms, suicide attacks, or scripted suicide behaviors.
+This death type is used for scripted suicides and self-destruct behaviors where the unit intentionally destroys itself.
+The death animation and effects reflect a self-inflicted death rather than being killed by an external source, which may affect how the death is displayed or counted in game statistics.
+This death type is commonly used for terrorist units, suicide bombers, self-destructing vehicles, or units that explode when destroyed.
+The visual effects may differ from standard death animations to indicate that the unit destroyed itself intentionally, and the death may not count as a kill for the attacking player in some game modes.
 - **`CRUSHED`** *(v1.04)* - Crushed death.
 Used when units are crushed by heavier units or objects.
 This death type is automatically applied when units are run over by vehicles or crushed by falling objects.
 Applied during collision detection when a unit is crushed.
 Death animations show the unit being flattened or crushed.
 Used with [`DAMAGE_CRUSH`](Enum/DamageType.md) (see [DamageType documentation](Enum/DamageType.md)) damage type.
 - **`DETONATED`** *(v1.04)* - Detonation death.
-Used when projectiles, missiles, or explosive objects detonate normally (as opposed to being shot down or destroyed).
-This death type represents the normal detonation of an explosive object rather than its destruction.
-Used to distinguish between normal detonations and other forms of destruction.
+Used when projectiles, missiles, or explosive objects detonate normally (as opposed to being shot down, destroyed, or intercepted).
+This death type represents the normal, intended detonation of an explosive object when it reaches its target or destination, rather than its destruction by other means.
+The death animation and effects show the explosive object detonating as intended, with appropriate explosion visual and audio effects.
+Used to distinguish between normal detonations (where the explosive object successfully detonates) and other forms of destruction (where the object is destroyed before it can detonate).
+This death type is commonly used for missiles, bombs, or other explosive projectiles that are designed to detonate on impact or at a specific location.
+The visual effects typically show a controlled explosion appropriate for the explosive object's type and size.
 - **`TOPPLED`** *(v1.04)* - Toppled death.
 Used when structures fall over or are toppled.
 This death type is used for structures that collapse rather than explode.
 The death animation shows the structure falling over.
 Used with [`DAMAGE_TOPPLING`](Enum/DamageType.md) (see [DamageType documentation](Enum/DamageType.md)) damage type.
 - **`FLOODED`** *(v1.04)* - Flooded death.
 Used when units are killed by water or flooding.
 This death type is used by wave guide systems and water-based damage.
 Units killed by flooding use this death type to show appropriate death visuals.
 Used with [`DAMAGE_WATER`](Enum/DamageType.md) (see [DamageType documentation](Enum/DamageType.md)) damage type.
 - **`SPLATTED`** *(v1.04)* - Splatted death.
 Used when units fall from heights and are killed by fall damage.
 This death type is automatically applied by the physics system when units take fatal fall damage.
 The death animation shows the unit being flattened from impact.
 Used with [`DAMAGE_FALLING`](Enum/DamageType.md) (see [DamageType documentation](Enum/DamageType.md)) damage type.